 The ITEC is chaired by the Provost.
-Voting members of the ITEC consist of the President’s Cabinet, including the Provost, a member of the Faculty appointed by Faculty Council, and the chair of the College IT Administrators Council (CITAC), both of whom shall be invited to cabinet meetings for ITEC–related agenda items.
+Voting members of the ITEC consist of the President’s Cabinet, including the Provost, and the chair of the College IT Administrators Council (CITAC) who shall be invited to cabinet meetings for ITEC–related agenda items.

 A quorum shall consist of ten voting members that shall be necessary for action.
 Items are to be decided by majority vote of the quorum.
 In the case of a tie, the vote shall be determined by the vote of the chair.
 In the case of a tie where the chair does not vote or abstains, the motion shall fail.

 Additional attendees may be invited to specific ITEC meetings, so as to facilitate the conduct of ITEC’s business.

 Several Change and Reform recommendations call for a variety of actions related to information technology.
 In particular, AS.09, reproduced verbatim under IV below, calls for an information technology strategic plan.
 Closely related is AS.08, reproduced under III below, which calls for the development of information technology principles.
 This document is an initial step in the process of addressing these recommendations.

 This document in its present form is intended to serve as a set of guiding principles to be observed in the strategic planning process for information technology at CSU.
 This process includes:

 - Preparation of a strategic plan with full campus participation

 - Ratification of the plan by the Council of Deans and the CSU executives